 At first you can sometimes locate a note pretty close to it and slur up to the correct note.

 However, usually you will not just land right on it, your brain doesn't see the note in its head, you're not programmed.

-So, in speaking we too must develop the idea for where sounds of letters fall within the scale of speaking that we possess.
+So, in speaking we too must develop the idea for where the sounds of letters fall within our scale of speaking.

 We must be able to see the word in our minds

-and find out the closest relation to those sounds in order to develop the white matter in our brain so that, just as with the violinist, we can begin to simply play the note when we hear it.
+and find the closest sounds in order to develop the white matter in our brain so that, just the violinist does, we can begin to simply "play the note" when we hear it.

-You may have practiced a long time, or even gotten very familiar with the looks of the instrument you use when speaking, but you'd be surprised about how much you can do when you explore new ways to use it.
+You may have practiced for a long time, or even become very familiar with the looks of the instrument you use when speaking, but you'd be surprised how much you can do when you explore new ways of using it.

 Did you find this useful?

 Please let me know in the comments below and post your own advice!

 If you have any questions about pronouncing other words, ask and I will look into and perhaps write something on it to help you out!